mbevand/ledthemfight/README.md

 *LED Them Fight* is a controller for addressable LED strings.
 It runs on Raspberry Pi hardware; LED strings are connected directly to GPIO pins.
 It is easy to use and customize through its built-in web server:
 * Very small Python codebase (less than 1k lines of code), only one dependency: [rpi-ws281x](https://github.com/jgarff/rpi_ws281x) library
 * Intuitive responsive web interface, ideal for smartphones, tablets, and computers
+* In-browser preview of effects using animated `<canvas>` elements
 * Many pre-defined animated or static effects
-* Custom effects can be added with as little as 1 or 2 lines of Python code
+* Custom effects can be added with as few as 1 or 2 lines of Python code
-* In-browser preview of effects using animated `<canvas>` elements
 * Various types of LED strings, strips, and arrays are supported: WS2811, WS2812, WS2813, WS2814, WS2815, SK6812, SK6813, SK6822, NeoPixels, etc; specifically anything supported by the underlying rpi-ws281x library
 * Maximum of 2 LED strings, each on a unique GPIO output
 * Global brightness variable